smartlook/UnityPackage/README.md

 ## Features

 * Session recording
-* Tracking events
+* Event tracking

 ## Start guide

 ### 1. Install Smartlook package

-This package can be installed with the Unity Package Manager.
+This package can be installed with the Unity Package Manager using Git url.

 ### 2. Initialize Smartlook